WhatsApp

 Industrial applications requiring chemical resistance

-PVC stands up well to alkaline and chemical exposure.
-That’s why it’s common in lab table surfaces, chemical packaging, or cable insulation.
-PET can’t handle strong bases as well.
+PVC performs well with alkaline and chemical exposure.
+That's why it's useful in industrial table surfaces, certain packaging applications, or cable insulation.

 Construction and outdoor applications

-Need durability for walls, floors, or banners?
-PVC has the edge.
-It’s weather-resistant and holds up against rain, heat, and wear.
-Greenhouse films, decorative wall wraps, and floor vinyl are all usually PVC-based.
+PVC offers durability for walls, floors, and banners.
+It's weather-resistant and handles rain, heat, and wear well.
+Greenhouse films, decorative wall wraps, and floor vinyl commonly use PVC.

 Flexibility and toughness requirements